Cock ring: Medical

 An erection ring may be worn to treat erectile dysfunction (ED).
 When used for ED, a purpose-designed vacuum pump is used to produce an erection by simple mechanical and hydrodynamical action in spite of vascular or nerve damage, and the ring is slid off the pump's cylinder onto the base of the penis to maintain the erection before it is lost.
 The testicles are not ringed in this case.
+When used with a pump, a lubricating gel is always used to help the pump maintain a vacuum, in the same way vacuum grease is used with a vacuum pump in scientific applications.
+The gel also makes it easier for the ring to slide off the pump, and later, to remove it from the penis.

 Recreational

 A cock ring may be used during sex or masturbation to prolong or enhance erections, delay orgasm, or for the sensation of tightness and engorgement that wearing one produces; vibrating models apply vibration to the base of the user's penis and to their partner.
 They can be worn as sex toys or for aesthetic reasons.